advancedroboticsaws/angel/README.md

 	4. Set your upload target to **promini**
 	5. Choose your **port** carefully.
 	6. Go for it!
 Click upload!
-		If you get any error when PC uploading,
+		If you get any error when uploading,
 		* Please look into the errors carefully.
 		* Please check the port you choose.
 		* Please make sure you have put all the libraries into the folder.